Silfaz/digitalgarden/content/Daily log 2023.md

 ## January

+### 19, torsdag
+- Helsingborg/Landskrona, 🌧️  3 ºC
+- Cycled to work
+- Oatly: Meetings from 8-17, mostly Cyan project.
+Cleared out freezer drawer and threw away loads of old samples in preparation for the lab move.
+- Filled my Digital Garden > Sewing section with lots of pictures of my makes.
+Feels nice to compile it :)
+- Lunch: Lunchbox.
+Dinner: Leftover majscarbonara, leftover popcorn.

+### 18, onsdag
+- Helsingborg, 🌥  3 ºC
+- Exercise bike, 20 min
+- Finished watching **Knives Out**.
+Really enjoyed it, despite Daniel Craig's aweful Southerner accent.

+### 17, tisdag
+- Helsingborg, 🌧️ 5 ºC
+- Oatly: Research into B12 stability.
+- Lunch: Leftover potato gulasch.
+Dinner: Take-away sushi.
+- Klimatavtal workshop about activities we could do around our "Transport" focus.
+Was fun, but also a bit disheartening in the end, because it feels like we can't really change people's (and especially car drivers') behaviour anyway :(

 ### 16, måndag
 - Helsingborg/Landskrona, 🌥  4 ºC
 - Oatly: Mostly meetings and gurt tastings.
 A bit of salt addition improves the gurt.
 Masking flavours we tried didn't contribute anything.